Philistines in the Bible

 "Five gold tumors and five gold mice," they answered, "according to the number of the lords of the Philistines, since the same plague was on all of you and on your lords.
 Make images of your tumors and images of the mice that are destroying your land, and you are to give glory to the God of Israel.
 Perhaps he will remove his pressure from you, your gods, and your land.

-And when the five lords of the Philistines had seen it, they returned to Ekron the same day.
+The five leaders of the Philistines watched what was happening and then returned to Ekron on the same day.

 And the golden mice, according to the number of all the cities of the Philistines belonging to the five lords, both of fenced cities, and of country villages, even unto the great stone of Abel, whereon they set down the ark of the LORD: which stone remaineth unto this day in the field of Joshua, the Bethshemite.

-And they sent messengers to the inhabitants of Kirjathjearim, saying, The Philistines have brought again the ark of the LORD; come ye down, and fetch it up to you.
+So they sent messengers to the residents of Kiriath Jearim, saying, "The Philistines have returned the ark of the Lord.
+Come down here and take it back home with you."

-And Samuel spoke to all the house of Israel, saying, If ye do return to the LORD with all your hearts, then put away the strange gods, and Ashtaroth, from among you, and prepare your hearts to the LORD, and serve him only: and he will deliver you from the hand of the Philistines.
+Samuel said to all the people of Israel, "If you are really turning to the Lord with all your hearts, remove from among you the foreign gods and the images of Ashtoreth.
+Give your hearts to the Lord and serve only him.
+Then he will deliver you from the hand of the Philistines."

-And when the Philistines heard that the children of Israel were assembled at Mizpeh, the lords of the Philistines went up against Israel.
-And when the children of Israel heard it, they were afraid of the Philistines.
+When the Philistines heard that the Israelites had gathered at Mizpah, the leaders of the Philistines went up against Israel.
+When the Israelites heard about this, they were afraid of the Philistines.

-And the children of Israel said to Samuel, Cease not to cry to the LORD our God for us, that he will save us from the hand of the Philistines.
+The Israelites said to Samuel, "Keep crying out to the Lord our God so that he may save us from the hand of the Philistines!"

-So the Philistines were subdued, and they came no more into the borders of Israel: and the hand of the LORD was against the Philistines all the days of Samuel.
+So the Philistines were defeated; they did not invade Israel again.
+The hand of the Lord was against the Philistines all the days of Samuel.

-And the cities which the Philistines had taken from Israel were restored to Israel, from Ekron even to Gath; and the borders of it did Israel deliver from the hands of the Philistines: and there was peace between Israel and the Amorites.
+The cities that the Philistines had captured from Israel were returned to Israel, from Ekron to Gath.
+Israel also delivered their territory from the control of the Philistines.
+There was also peace between Israel and the Amorites.

-After that thou shalt come to the hill of God, where is the garrison of the Philistines: and it shall come to pass, when thou hast come thither to the city, that thou shalt meet a company of prophets coming down from the high place with a psaltery, and a tabret, and a pipe, and a harp before them; and they will prophesy:
+After that thou shalt come to the hill of God, where is the garrison of the Philistines: and it shall come to pass, when thou art come thither to the city, that thou shalt meet a company of prophets coming down from the high place with a psaltery, and a tabret, and a pipe, and a harp, before them; and they shall prophesy:

-And when they forgot the LORD their God, he sold them into the hand of Sisera, captain of the host of Hazor, and into the hand of the Philistines, and into the hand of the king of Moab, and they fought against them.
+And when they forgat the LORD their God, he sold them into the hand of Sisera, captain of the host of Hazor, and into the hand of the Philistines, and into the hand of the king of Moab, and they fought against them.

-And Jonathan smote the garrison of the Philistines that was in Geba; and the Philistines heard of it.
+And Jonathan smote the garrison of the Philistines that was in Geba, and the Philistines heard of it.
 And Saul blew the trumpet throughout all the land, saying, Let the Hebrews hear.

-And all Israel heard it said that Saul had smitten a garrison of the Philistines, and that Israel also was had in abomination with the Philistines: and the people were called together after Saul to Gilgal.
+And all Israel heard say that Saul had smitten a garrison of the Philistines, and that Israel also was had in abomination with the Philistines.
+And the people were called together after Saul to Gilgal.

 And Samuel said, What hast thou done?
-And Saul said, Because I saw that the people were scattered from me, and that thou camest not within the days appointed, and that the Philistines assembled at Michmash;
+And Saul said, Because I saw that the people were scattered from me, and that thou camest not within the days appointed, and that the Philistines gathered themselves together at Michmash;

 And Saul, and Jonathan his son, and the people that were present with them, abode in Gibeah of Benjamin: but the Philistines encamped in Michmash.

-Now there was no smith found throughout all the land of Israel: (for the Philistines said, Lest the Hebrews make them swords or spears:)
+Now there was no smith found throughout all the land of Israel: for the Philistines said, Lest the Hebrews make them swords or spears:

 And the garrison of the Philistines went out to the passage of Michmash.

-Now it came to pass upon a day, that Jonathan, the son of Saul, said to the young man that bore his armor, Come, and let us go over to the garrison of the Philistines, that is on the other side.
+Now it came to pass upon a day, that Jonathan the son of Saul said unto the young man that bare his armour, Come, and let us go over to the Philistines' garrison, that is on the other side.
 But he told not his father.

-And between the passages by which Jonathan sought to go over to the garrison of the Philistines, there was a sharp rock on the one side, and a sharp rock on the other side: and the name of the one was Bozez, and the name of the other Seneh.
+And between the passages, by which Jonathan sought to go over unto the Philistines' garrison, there was a sharp rock on the one side, and a sharp rock on the other side: and the name of the one was Bozez, and the name of the other Seneh.

-And both of them discovered themselves to the garrison of the Philistines: and the Philistines said, Behold, the Hebrews come forth out of the holes where they had hid themselves.
+And both of them discovered themselves unto the garrison of the Philistines: and the Philistines said, Behold, the Hebrews come forth out of the holes where they had hid themselves.

-Moreover the Hebrews that were with the Philistines before that time, who went up with them into the camp from the country around, even they also turned to be with the Israelites that were with Saul and Jonathan.
+Moreover the Hebrews that were with the Philistines before that time, which went up with them into the camp from the country round about, even they also turned to be with the Israelites that were with Saul and Jonathan.

-How much more, if haply the people had eaten freely to-day of the spoil of their enemies which they found? for had there not been now a much greater slaughter among the Philistines?
+How much more, if haply the people had eaten freely to day of the spoil of their enemies which they found? for had there not been now a much greater slaughter among the Philistines?

 And Saul said, Let us go down after the Philistines by night, and spoil them until the morning light, and let us not leave a man of them.
-And they said, Do whatever seemeth good to thee.
-Then said the priest, Let us draw near hither to God.
+And they said, Do whatsoever seemeth good unto thee.
+Then said the priest, Let us draw near hither unto God.

 Extract Match Search Results...